 Against Volume

-To try to protect their careers.
-To find clients.
+To try to protect their careers, to find clients.
 To build leverage.
-Perhaps to create their own job.
-Create their own path.

-And if we don’t challenge the way it’s done, we’re going to keep sliding into a system where every voice sounds the same, where the loudest wins, and where the only metric that matters is volume (or a related term, more below).
+And if we don’t challenge the way personal branding is done, we’re going to keep sliding into a system where every voice sounds the same, the loudest wins, and “reach” becomes the end goal.

 1. The Linkedin Rat Race